 Spotlight On NGO Support In Italy

-Set in the Italian city of Naples, you’ll assist a local NGO in either community development, child and youth welfare, immigration and migrant support, or human rights.
+Set in the Italian city of Rome, you’ll assist a local NGO in either community development, child and youth welfare, immigration and migrant support, or human rights.
 You can list your preferred NGO field when you apply; however, keep in mind that you will be assigned to the NGO that has the most need for assistance at the time.
 Regardless of the NGO you work with in Naples, it will be a humbling and heartwarming experience.
 You will quickly learn that when volunteers combine their small efforts, it can actually make a big difference to a community.
 During your free time, you’ll be able to explore Rome\ - imagine wandering through the beautiful alleys, sipping espresso, eating authentic pizza and taking in the history and captivating culture of Italy.

 Volunteers who have relevant experience may also have the opportunity to become involved in counseling and providing legal support to migrants seeking humanitarian asylum.
 The NGO Support project in Italy has a minimum duration requirement of 4 weeks and you will need to bring your own laptop to support your volunteer work.